 The Gurdon Light is said to be an eerie white-blue, sometimes orange, glowing light that moves through the trees near the railroad tracks, off Interstate 30 in southern Arkansas.

-The possible explanation for the Gurdon lights being that quartz crystals underground the area are under constant stress and cause an electric reaction that glows.
+One possible explanation for the Gurdon light is that underground quartz crystals in the area are under constant stress and cause an electric reaction that results in the glow.
 Unlike other mysterious lights, the Gurdon Light is reported to always be present, but only visible at night.
-The lights have been chronicled by the television show Unsolved Mysteries and remain a Halloween favorite for locals.
+The light has been chronicled by the television show Unsolved Mysteries and remains a Halloween favorite for locals.